 - In the Doctor Who episode "Love and Monsters", the alien speaks English with a rather affected and unconvincing posh Southern accent when disguised as a human, but when he's unmasked as an alien, his accent shoots way Oop North (the actor's natural accent).

 - Also, in "Tooth and Claw", the Tenth Doctor puts on a Scottish accent while trying to pass as a native of the Scottish highlands.
 Later, whilst being chased by the monster of the episode, he forgets to keep using the accent and is caught by Queen Victoria, helping her resolve in rejecting the Doctor's world.
 Notable in that David Tennant, the actor playing the Tenth Doctor, is actually Scottish, although the accent he uses in the episode isn't his regular accent.

 - Mild example in Breaking Bad: most of the time, the Chilean Gustavo Fring speaks in perfect American English of the sort most Americans consider "unaccented."
 When he allows his Chilean accent to creep into his speech, it's a sign that he's showing what's Beneath the Mask.
 This can be a rare sign of trust and affection, or it can be a sign that it's time to start running.

-- Averted in M*A*S*H in the episode 'Dear Comrade' when Kwang, a spy for the Korean People's Army, masks his perfect fluency in English with broken Korean Engrish.
+- Inverted in M*A*S*H in the episode 'Dear Comrade'.
+Kwang, a spy for the Korean People's Army, masks his perfect fluency in English with broken Korean Engrish.

 - Over the course of the episode, he becomes fond of a couple of the personnel on the base, and before going back to his division he decides to have a drink with them.
 Heavily inebriated, he declares that "When all is said and done, you're not such bad fellows!" and B. J. points out that the drunker Kwang gets, the better his English becomes.
 Kwang hesitates before replying that 'it must be the whiskey', and pours himself another drink.